ServerMod/SCPDiscord/README.md

 2. Download the SCPDiscordBot archive and extract them anywhere you wish outside of the server directory.

+* If you download the bot directly from the repository rather than the release you may have to add Discord.js using `npm install discord.js`

 3. Follow the bot config guide below.

 4. Run start.bat or start.sh to start the bot.
 Alternatively use `node .` from commandline while in that directory.
 The start.sh script starts the server in a screen so you can simply press `ctrl-A` `ctrl-d` to have it run in the background.
 For more info google `linux screen`.